 Other examples of system software include the following:

-- The BIOS (basic input/output system) gets the computer system started after you turn it on and manages the data flow between the operating system and attached devices such as the hard disk, video adapter, keyboard, mouse and printer.
+- The BIOS (basic input/output system) gets the computer system started after it's turned on and manages the data flow between the OS and attached devices, such as the hard drive, video adapter, keyboard, mouse and printer.

-- The boot program loads the operating system into the computer's main memory or random access memory (RAM).
+- The boot program loads the OS into the computer's main memory or random access memory (RAM).

 - An assembler takes basic computer instructions and converts them into a pattern of bits that the computer's processor can use to perform its basic operations.

-- A device driver controls a particular type of device that is attached to your computer, such as a keyboard or a mouse.
-The driver program converts the more general input/output instructions of the operating system to messages that the device type can understand.
+- A device driver controls a particular type of device that is attached to your computer, such as a keyboard or mouse.
+The driver program converts the more general I/O instructions of the OS to messages that the device type can understand.

 System software and application programs are the two main types of computer software.
-Unlike system software, an application program (often just called an application or app) performs a particular function for the user.
-Examples include browsers, email clients, word processors and spreadsheets.
+Unlike system software, application software -- often just called an application or app -- performs a particular function for the end user.
+Some examples of application software include the following:

 Application software and system software are coded differently.
 System software is written in system programming languages -- such as Executive Systems Problem Oriented Language (ESPOL) -- designed to provide easy access to the underlying computer hardware.
 Application programs are written in general-purpose languages, such as Pascal, that enable the program to use the same code on different platforms.
 Some languages, such as C, are used for both system and application software.